 Socks can be one of the most dreaded parts of folding your clean clothes.
 It always seems like socks magically disappear, and you’re left with mismatched pairs.
 It’s frustrating, especially if you’re looking for a certain pair.
 There are two options that can make this easier and more enjoyable.

-The first option is to toss out all your socks and buy the same type of sock in bulk.
+The first option is to toss out all your socks and buy the same type in bulk like this Q for Quinn Inc. collection of seamless socks.
 This means no more matching — all of your socks are the same.
 If you like fun and socks with lots of variety, this option might not work for you.
 Instead, buy a mesh bag and place your dirty socks in it and wash and dry them in this bag.
 They stay together and don’t get mixed in with everything else in the wash.

 6. Use the Time Between Cycles